-At My FootDr, we want to help prevent all those frustrating problems and injuries people experience when hiking.
-The podiatrists at My FootDr are trained to assess the feet and lower limb, diagnose and treat injuries, provide injury prevention strategies and education on finding the right hiking boots.
-If you are thinking of starting hiking, or are presently an active hiker, then a visit to a My FootDr to ensure that you are doing everything possible to remain injury free.
+At My FootDr, we aim to help prevent the frustrating problems and injuries people experience when hiking.
+Our Podiatrists are trained to carefully assess the feet and legs (including your current risks, even when you don’t have existing pain), diagnose and treat injuries, provide injury prevention strategies, and educate you on selecting the right hiking boots.
+If you are thinking of starting hiking, or are presently an active hiker, then we highly recommend a visit to a My FootDr to ensure that you are well-equipped to stay injury-free.

 What are the most common hiking injuries?

-Hiking across rocks or rough tracks can cause you to sprain your ankle.
+Hiking across rocks or rough tracks can cause you to sprain your ankle because of the uneven terrain.
 An ankle sprain occurs when the foot twists or rolls beyond its normal range of motion.
-This causes the ligaments holding the ankle joint together to over-stretch resulting in ligament damage.
-Once an ankle sprain has occurred, it’s very important to take the correct treatment and rehabilitation.
+This causes the ligaments responsible for holding the ankle joint together and keeping it stable to over-stretch, becoming damaged, swollen and painful.

 This pain is felt along the shin bone and often it develops during the initial stages of training, or with overuse.
-Running terrain and footwear choice can also be contributing factors to this condition.
+Your hiking terrain (particularly those that are very hilly), how well your foot biomechanics are supported, and your footwear choice are big contributing factors to developing this painful and limiting condition.

 How can you avoid hiking injuries?